thereywob/binance-trade-bot-install-guide/README.md

 ### Create Binance API Key

 Go to Binance and create a new API key under [API Management](https://www.binance.us/en/usercenter/settings/api-management).
 Insert the API key and secret key into the user.cfg file we just created.
+Leave the current_coin field blank (bot automatically assigns a coin).

 Then enter CONTROL+X, then hit Y, and then ENTER to save and exit the user.cfg file